ikgoes/ikgoes.github.io/about.md

 title: Colophon
 permalink: /about/
 layout: page
 excerpt: Nice to meet you!
-I am majoring in Computer Science and Engineering in Hanyang University in Korea.
-This is Hello Hello peeps, I'm student of computer science from Banyuwangi, living in Jogjakarta.
-This blog for documentation about my programming journey, running on jekyll, hosting on netlify and using my own simple theme.
+I am majoring in Computer Science and Engineering in South Korea.
+This blog will include my programming knowledges and make my learning visible
 comments: false
 ---